wp-plugins/visual-recipe-index/readme.txt

 == Frequently Asked Questions ==

-Q: Can I style this with css?
+= Can I style this with css? =

-A: Yes, everything should be fully styleable.
+Yes, everything should be fully styleable.
 If you find something that isn't please contact the developer via the support forums and I'll see what I can do.

+= How are the images resized? =

+The images are resized using an embedded version of TimThumb.
+It is using version 2.8.13.

 == Screenshots ==

 1. Sample of how the visual recipe index will look.
 You can also check out a live version at [strawberriesforsupper.com/recipe-index](http://strawberriesforsupper.com/recipe-index)
 2. Screenshot of the admin screen providing clear directions on how to create your automatically updating visual recipe index.
+3. Full screen view of the visual recipe index.

 == Changelog ==
+= 1.0 =
+* Initial checkin

+= 1.1 =
-* updated readme.txt file, added screenshots
+* Updated readme.txt file, added screenshots
+* Minor ux modifications

+= 1.2 =
+* Security update
+* CSS tweaks

+= 1.2.1 =
+* Increased picture quality

+= 1.2.2 =
+* Removed "Version" tags within code so download tag would update correctly